 This article will show you How to create Filters in Tableau Dashboard with an example.
 For this demo, we are going to use the below-shown dashboard.

-It is the Tableau dashboard that we created in our previous article and we use it to create filters.
+It is the dashboard that we created in our previous article and we use it to create filters.
 So, please refer to the article in Tableau under the same.

-Create Filters in Tableau Dashboard
+Create Filters in the Tableau Dashboard

-We can use a Tableau dashboard item (Sheet or Chart) as the Filter.
-To demonstrate the same, we will use Pie Chart as a filter for this dashboard.
-To apply the same, Please select the Pie Chart and click the Use as Filter button, as we have shown below.
+There are multiple ways to create filters on the Dashboard.
+The first approach is that we can use a dashboard item (Sheet or Chart) as the Filter.
+To demonstrate the same, we will use a Pie Chart as a filter for this dashboard.
+To apply the same, Please select the Pie Chart and click the Use as Filter button.

-Or click on the Down arrow and select the Use as Filter option from the drop-down menu.
+Or click on the Down arrow and select the Use as Filter option from the drop-down menu, as we have shown below.

 Remove Filters in Tableau Dashboard